The Small Business Health Insurance Marketplace

 - Rhode Island

 Who Qualifies For Small Business Tax Credits

 To be eligible for ObamaCare’s small business tax credit employers must cover at least 50 percent of the cost of employee-only (not family or dependent) health care coverage for each of your employees.

 Small businesses with fewer than 25 full-time equivalent workers, making less than $50,000 in average annual wages, qualify for tax credits through the shop to help them provide health benefits to employees.
-Those with fewer than full-time equivalent employees, with average annual wages of less than $10,000, can get the full tax credit of up to 50% of their share of employee premiums.
+Those with 10 or fewer full-time equivalent employees, with average annual wages of less than $10,000, can get the full tax credit of up to 50% of their share of employee premiums.